 - 5.13 The decision to a request a contribution towards the cost of local bus infrastructure relates to the following factors: - a) The size of any new development. - b) Bus Usage the Council will look at the number of likely trips that would be generated and the likely modal split in terms of transport usage, taking the developer's Transport Assessment and Travel Plans for the site into consideration. - c) Local Bus Infrastructure Availability The Council will look at the proposed development and the nearest current bus stop infrastructure.
 Optimum walking distance to and from a stop are assessed on a site by site basis.
-As a guideline a 250m distance to a stop is desirable and manageable for most users, up to 400m is the accepted DfT standard in urban areas as set down in the current edition of the 'Delivering Streets and Places Guide' (produced collaboratively by 6Cs Local Highway Authorities and key stakeholders).
-In rural areas the distance to stops should be the minimum practical in the circumstances and footways and footpaths leading to the stops should be improved dependant on site location.
+As a guideline a 250m distance to a stop is desirable and manageable for most users, up to 400m is the accepted standard.
 Should the nearest bus stop infrastructure be further away than the distances in the guidelines, then the Council will request that new bus stops are installed within the relevant distances via developer contributions. - d) Quality of Existing Bus Stop Infrastructure the Council will also consider the quality of the nearest bus stops to the proposed developments and whether the infrastructure could be improved to promote the use of sustainable transport.
-Any suggested improvements will be relative to the size of the development proposed and its potential impact on the usage of the infrastructure. - 5.14 The developer should ensure that the highway design takes into account the needs of any prospective bus service/s and the County Council recommends developers follow the design principles outlined in the best practice guide produced by Stagecoach: 'Bus Services & New Residential Developments - General Highways and Urban Design advice to applicants and Highways Authorities'
+Any suggested improvements will be relative to the size of the development proposed and its potential impact on the usage of the infrastructure. - 5.14 The developer should ensure that the highway design takes into account the needs of any prospective bus service/s. - 5.15 The following infrastructure is currently considered when bus stops are moved or for new stops installed within Derbyshire: - a) Bus stop pole, with County Council standard specification flag and timetable case - b) Raised Boarding Kerb - c) Lowered Accessibility Kerb/pedestrian access improvements at stops - d) Bus Shelter to Derbyshire County Council standard specification - e) Electrical Lighting in Bus Shelter - f) Real Time Information displays and pole including associated electrical connections - g) Enforceable Bus Stop Clearway

-- 5.15 The following infrastructure is currently considered when bus stops are moved or for new stops installed within Derbyshire: - a) Bus stop pole, with County Council standard specification flag and timetable case - b) Raised Boarding Kerb - c) Lowered Accessibility Kerb/pedestrian access improvements at stops - d) Bus Shelter to DCC standard specification - e) Electrical Lighting in Bus Shelter - f) Real Time Information displays and pole including associated electrical connections - g) Enforceable Bus Stop Clearway - 5.16 Where new infrastructure is provided the developer will need to enter into an agreement for its long term maintenance through a commuted sum payment to the Borough/District/Parish Council and/or County Council.
+5.16 Where new infrastructure is provided the developer will need to enter into an agreement for its long term maintenance through a commuted sum payment to the Borough/District/Parish Council and/or County Council.
 This will cover the ongoing maintenance and cleaning of the infrastructure and any electrical costs for the next 15 years.